Skip to Content

 Here, rockhounds from many regions gather to explore the many wonders they can find easily, including thundereggs, jaspers, geodes, quartz, or perlite.
 This state park is among the few where the collection is permitted and supported.

-TIP: For a complete rockhounding guide in New Mexico, check out this article.
+TIP: Check out this article for a complete rockhounding guide in New Mexico.

 Washington

-TIP: For a complete rockhounding guide in Washington, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Washington.

 TIP: Thundereggs form in layers of different types of stone.
 This geometry makes it likely that the egg will break along the layers rather than along the middle when hit with a chisel.
 Find out how to cut and polish thunder eggs correctly in the article below: